Chocolate Banana Protein Muffins (Oat Flour)

 Delicious Serving Suggestions

-• For breakfast: Enjoy with a side of Greek yogurt and fresh fruit for a protein-packed start to your day.
+• For breakfast: Enjoy one on its own or paired with Greek yogurt and fresh fruit for a more filling start to the day.

 Here are Amazon links to my favorite naturally sweetened protein powders that are very affordably priced: